Light Sensitivity: Causes, Symptoms, and Treatments

 From Tinted Lenses to Polarized Sunglasses: A Guide to Treating Light Sensitivity

 The first step in treating light sensitivity is to identify the underlying cause of the condition.
-Our eye doctor can help you determine the cause and recommend treatment options.
+Your eye doctor can help you determine the cause and recommend treatment options.
 Some common treatments for light sensitivity include:

-• Treating Dry Eye or Ocular Surface Disease: Once the cause of your dry eye is evaluated our eye doctor can recommend an appropriate treatment for you.
+• Treating Dry Eye or Ocular Surface Disease: Once the cause of your dry eye is evaluated your eye doctor can recommend an appropriate treatment for you.
 There are a wide variety of treatments available for ocular surface disease to alleviate dryness, improve visual outcomes, reduce light sensitivity, and improve comfort.

 • Wearing Sunglasses: Polarized sunglasses can be effective in reducing glare and light sensitivity.